oceanyu1/Ghost-Game-Simulating-the-Hunts/README.md

 Assumptions:
   - I assumed that if a hunter goes into the same room as a ghost, even though they get scared, they still proceed to search for evidence with the ghost present. (very brave hunter)

+  - It's stated that the final output has to have a "ghost guess" at the end.
+I assume thats its less of a "guess" and more of an explicit naming of the ghost that matches the evidence.

+  - Less of an "assumption" and more of a design choice, but I also created a MAX_HUNTERS variable (defs.h) so you can choose how many hunters you want as the max.

 Sources: